Iceberg B-15: Effects on Antarctic ecology

 On 29 January 2001, researchers from the University of Chicago and the University of Wisconsin installed weather and Global Positioning System instruments on Iceberg B-15A.
 It was the first time an iceberg had been monitored in this way.
 The data gathered led to an unprecedented understanding of how giant icebergs make their way through the waters of Antarctica and beyond.

 Iceberg B-15A collided with Drygalski Ice Tongue on 10 April 2005, breaking off an 8 km2 section of the ice tongue.
 Antarctic maps needed to be redrawn.

 B-15A prevented ocean currents and winds from assisting in the 2004–2005 summer break-up of the sea ice in McMurdo Sound, and was an obstacle to the annual resupply ships to three research stations.
-The floe was expected to cause a catastrophic decline in the population of Adélie penguins, as it added considerable distances which parent penguins must travel back from the sea to their chicks.
+The floe was expected to cause a catastrophic decline in the population of Adélie penguins, as it considerably increased the distances which parent penguins must travel back from the sea to their chicks.
 Weddell seals and skuas are also inhabitants of McMurdo Sound and their populations may have been affected as well.

-On 21 October 2005 a large storm in the Gulf of Alaska generated a trans-Pacific Ocean swell that may have contributed to breaking B15-A into many pieces on 27 October 2005.
+On 21 October 2005 a large storm in the Gulf of Alaska generated a trans-Pacific Ocean swell that may have contributed to breaking B-15A into many pieces on 27 October 2005.
 The swell travelled 13500 km from Alaska to Antarctica over six days.
-Scientists are studying this event as an example of how weather in one area can have effects in other parts of the world, and with concern over the effects on global warming.
+Scientists studied this event as an example of how weather in one area can have effects in other parts of the world, and with concern over the effects on global warming.

-A more detailed study in 2010, however, shows that the iceberg breakup was principally caused by repeated grounding with near-coastal bathymetry near Cape Adare, Victoria Land.
+A more detailed study in 2010, however, showed that the iceberg breakup was principally caused by repeated groundings on the near-coastal seabed off Cape Adare, Victoria Land.